daroczig/PECS-2010/README.md

-This repository contains R source code for demonstrating the utility of opensource applications in gather spatial data.
+This repository contains R source code for demonstrating the utility of opensource applications in gathering spatial data.
 ----
-The code was shown/run live on the 14th of September 2011 at the "Geostatisztika" workshop ([KSH, Hungary](ksh.hu)) with Lajos Bálint (KSH NKI): *Térbeli pontadatok társadalomtudományi alkalmazásának néhány lehetősége*
+The code was shown/run live on the 14th of September 2011 at the "Geostatisztika" workshop ([KSH, Hungary](http://ksh.hu)) with Lajos Bálint (KSH NKI): *Térbeli pontadatok társadalomtudományi alkalmazásának néhány lehetősége*

 Directory index:
 ----